 Paleo Diet Guidelines for Weight Loss

-Is the paleo diet good if you want to lose weight?
+Is this diet good if you want to lose weight?
 Would eating like a caveman make me look like the typical caveman or cavewoman?
 Usually, when you see artists rendition of them, they are slim right?

 Well, there is some credibility to this line of thinking.
 Eating in a prehistoric way can be beneficial to you if you are looking to burn fat.

 High protein diets are very beneficial for you because protein tends to keep you feeling full.
-High satiety levels, of course, mean you are less inclined to snack spontaneously.
+High satiety levels, of course, mean you are less inclined to snack spontaneously and keep your weight in check.
 Consistency in your nutrition plan is always vital.
 Remember the magic isn’t just the plan you have but how consistent you are.
 Study after study has shown that the more sustainable the meal plan, the better the health benefits.